Early Math Skills: A Parent's Guide to Ages 3-7

 • Recognize halves and quarters of shapes

-Parents can make math fun by using visual tools like charts or incorporating math into everyday tasks, such as cooking or shopping.
+Parents can make math fun by using visual tools like charts or by adding math to everyday tasks like cooking or shopping.

-By age 7, children are ready for more advanced math concepts, including working with larger numbers and basic multiplication.
+By age 7, children are ready for more advanced math concepts, including work with larger numbers and basic multiplication.

-Activities like solving word problems, measuring objects at home, or exploring how multiplication connects to repeated addition can make learning engaging.
+Activities like solving word problems, measuring objects, or exploring how multiplication relates to repeated addition are typical for this age.

 Math Learning at Home

-Help your child build math skills by weaving math activities into your daily home life.
+Help your child build math skills by adding math activities into your daily home life.

 Math with Household Items

-Turn everyday objects into teaching tools for basic math concepts.
-Items you already have at home can be used to create fun, hands-on learning experiences.
+You can turn everyday objects into teaching tools.
+Items you already have at home can create fun, hands-on learning experiences.

 "Young children need to be taught basic math skills in a fun and engaging way.
 Starting with anything too complicated can lead to frustration." - Jill Padfield, Author [1]